'Never be afraid to be who you are' | Annual Pride festival returns to Round Rock

 Lkira Mctier, who attended the festival with her son, said she's part of the LGBTQ+ community and came out in support not just for herself, but to set an example.

-"I didn't have that support," said Mctier.
+"I didn't have that support," Mctier said.
 "I just want him to know that even if he's not part of the community, just to know that being yourself is just everything."

-The festival comes after Governor Greg Abbott recently signed legislation, which bans Trans youth from having access to transition-related care, although it could face legal battles before it's set to take effect on September 1.
+The festival comes after Gov. Greg Abbott recently signed legislation that bans transgender youth from having access to transition-related care, although it could face legal battles before it's set to take effect on Sept.
+1.

-Nico Ramsey is part of the Human Rights Campaign, which advocated for the LGBTQ community nationwide.
-He attended the Round Rock Pride festival and said despite legislature, their group will remain focused on making sure the community has a voice.
+Nico Ramsey is part of the Human Rights Campaign, which advocates for the LGBTQ+ community nationwide.
+He attended the Round Rock Pride festival and said despite the legislation, his group will remain focused on making sure the community has a voice.

 "We're not going anywhere.
 Queer people will continue to gather.
 We're still going to be in your state.
-We're still going to be advocating for our rights, and until the legislature gets their act together, we're still going to be here.
-So you can write as many bills as you want," said Ramsey.
+We're still going to be advocating for our rights, and until the Legislature gets their act together, we're still going to be here.
+So you can write as many bills as you want," Ramsey said.